 ![]() |

-For example, Dubai Outlet Mall is considered to be a medium price range outlet, while the Outlet Village provides a more upscale designer shopping experience.
+So yes, Dubai Mall, Mall of the Emirates and other major malls are still worth visiting — but we would come here for variety, not because we expect miracle prices.
+Also, Dubai Outlet Mall is considered to be a medium price range outlet, while the Outlet Village provides a more upscale designer shopping experience.
 You will hardly find “American” sales here, the prices are going to be higher, but shopping will still cost you less than in official brand stores.

 Local markets also can provide a great shopping experience with quality authentic apparel and sophisticated jewelry.
 Just don’t leave your belongings unattended; the market is always busy and pickpockets use that to their advantage.